 While renting out your home to a stranger can seem like a daunting risky task there are a lot of great reasons why millions of people choose to do so.
 A few of these reasons include:

 - Make use of unused space: Homes are getting smaller and more efficient; many older homes seem massive by comparison.
 Often times homeowners find that their home is too big, and they don’t use all of the space.
-By renting out parts of your home you can properly utilise all of your space.
+By renting out parts of your home you can properly utilize all of your space.

-- You can make a lot of money: Depending on the size of the space you are renting, and it’s location, you can potentially earn a lot of money.
-As long as you have an occupant paying you rent every month then you are constantly earning money from your previously unused space.
+- You can make a lot of money: Depending on the size of the space you are renting, and its location, you can potentially earn a lot of money.
+As long as you have an occupant paying you to rent every month then you are constantly earning money from your previously unused space.

 - You will have access to Landlord specific tax deductions: You can potentially save a bunch of money on your taxes.
 This includes things like repair costs, which can be deducted in the year that they are acquired.
 Insurance premiums, mortgage interest, etc.

 Preparations you need to make before renting

 While renting out your home does have a lot of benefits there is also a lot of work involved.
 Here are some important steps that you need to take to ensure everything goes smoothly:

 - Check your local laws: Depending on what area you are in you may have to tangle with a bunch of local laws, both beneficial and restrictive.
 You may find out about potential tax deductions or limitations that you must follow.
 This will be your best indicator of whether or not renting your home is a good idea.

 - Research local rental properties: Find out what other people around you are doing, what policies do tenants have to follow, what do they charge for rent, etc. This will give you a solid foundation to work off of and also let you be more competitive within the marketplace.